 - a new installation translating dark matter simulations into sound patterns by Aura Satz, in collaboration with Professor Malcolm Fairbairn from the Department of Physics at King’s College London; and

-- perpetually changing liquid crystal paintings by Agnieszka Kurant which will transform according to the ‘energy’ of social media feeds around the world.
+- a perpetually changing liquid crystal painting by Agnieszka Kurant which will transform according to the ‘energy’ of Twitter feeds of protest movements around the world.

 A range of free events will accompany the DARK MATTER exhibition including Friday Lates, performances and workshops shaped by Science Gallery’s Young Leaders - 15-25 year olds who live, work or study at King’s or in the neighbouring boroughs of Southwark and Lambeth.